 If you're not finding what you're looking for on this guide, feel free to Google it!
 As a good rule of thumb stick with government or military sites and you can find great resources online through the U.S. government.
 These sites will generally avoid bias, contain no ads, and update regularly.

 The .gov and .mil site limiters have already been added for you, so simply type your search term(s) before of after the text in the Google search box.

 If your search is still pulling up .com or .org results, try using Google's "Advanced Search" options.

-FDsys stands for the Federal Digital System of official U.S. government publications.
+FDsys - FDsys stands for the Federal Digital System of official U.S. government publications.
 FDsys is currently in the process of replacing the Government Publishing Office (GPO), which is the "Federal Government’s official, digital, secure resource for producing, procuring, cataloging, indexing, authenticating, disseminating, and preserving the official information products of the U.S. Government."
 This information storage and retrieval site allows for simple and advanced searching of authenticated, official, and up-to-date government information from all three branches.
 Includes the XML Bulk Data Repository.

 We also have several Library databases available to help make finding Government Documents and federally-funded research information easier.
-You can access any of these databases for free from our library, or on campus if you are connected to the WVSU WiFi or Internet.
+You can access any of these databases for free from our library, or anywhere else on campus if you are connected to the WVSU WiFi.

 If you're having trouble accessing any of these links, try accessing them again from our Library's Alphabetical Database List.
 Some databases allow you to link directly to their content, and others require a few more steps.
 If you're still having issues, Ask Us!